reactjs/rfcs/text/0000-connect-container-component.md

 # Adoption strategy

 - This does not have any breaking changes.
-It can ignore if there is not an innerHooks prop, unless users name a prop innerHooks.
+It can ignore if there is not an connectContainer prop, unless users name a prop connectContainer.
-- React typing library like flow and typescript should change component type so that infer props type when exists the innerHooks prop.
+- React typing library like flow and typescript should change component type so that infer props type when exists the connectContainer prop.

 # How we teach this

-The terminology is innerHooks.
+The terminology is connectContainer.

-We may need only adding innerHooks usage the React Hooks entry of document.
+We may need only adding connectContainer usage the React Hooks entry of document.

 And introduction as new feature is enough.

 # Unresolved questions

-- How to imprement innerHooks during rendering.
+- How to imprement connectContainer during rendering.
-- I may not consider enough how extent innerHooks side effects by innerHooks of decendants from parent have bad effects.
+- I may not consider enough how extent connectContainer side effects by connectContainer of decendants from parent have bad effects.